-How to be a good shoulder to lean on... when your friend is snot-sobbing all over it
+How to lend a shoulder to lean on... when your friend is snot-sobbing all over it

 when you tell a grieving person, “I’ll do anything!!!” you’re probably lying.

 If your friend says that they’re exhausted from crying about their dead mom all day… will you get up at 3:00am to feed their ALSO crying baby so that they can rest?

 If your mom says that she needs to start dating because she’s been lonely… will you set up her online dating profile and talk to her about her new sex life?

 And if your best friend needs someone to wash their dishes and underwear (and hair and pits and mascara-stained face)… are you there ready and willing on your Friday night?

 If you will do all of those things… good on you.
 And if you won’t or are hesitant to, that’s totally okay.
 We all have boundaries, fears about being a good support person, and sleep to get.